pheonixfirewingz/LunaLuxEngine/README.md

 Minimum Start Code
 ------------------------------------------------------------------------------------------------
 extend Game class.
+The pre boot is used to configure required variables in the game class.
+- preBoot();
 the game class is called by the engine as for the main game loop and inatalization faze this is done through
 - BootGame();
 this is used to load external game fetures not part of the engine.